 “It reached a point when I could no longer bear the pains.
 That was when I thought I was going to die.”

 2012 was the year that Christiana was supposed to enter university.
-“I had already bought my application form when I realised I was pregnant,” she says.
+“I had already filled in my application form when I realised I was pregnant,” she says.

 Now aged 28, Christiana has managed to juggle a career as a primary school teacher with raising her two children, aged 6 and 8.
 Back in 2012, her children were still babies, and falling pregnant a third time was the last thing she needed.

 “This was the time when pregnant women were not allowed into universities and colleges.
 With so much ambition to pursue my career, I was not ready to give up on my studies for anything.
-I realised that abortion was the only way out for my situation, and so I went for it.”
+I wanted to end the pregnancy.”

-"I was taken into a room where he performed the procedure using metal instruments I can’t describe."
+“I went to a backstreet ‘doctor’ and was taken into a room where he performed the procedure using metal instruments I can’t describe.”

-With two young children to support, Christiana had very little money to spare.
-Because of this, she decided to visit one of her neighbourhood’s ‘pepe doctors’, men with no medical training who offer abortions for a low price.
+Abortion is legally restricted in Sierra Leone, but with two young children to support, Christiana had very little money to spare to travel for care.
+She decided to visit one of her neighbourhood’s ‘pepe doctors’, men with no medical training who offered backstreet abortions for a low price.
 The man told her he would end her pregnancy if she paid 80,000 Leones, the equivalent of £8.

 “…all night I suffered with the pain in silence.”